sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 ---
 {% include JB/setup %}

 This tutorial describes the features of Sculptor business tier.
-It presents how Sculptor works out-of-the-box, customization is often needed and that is the topic of the [Developer's Guide][1].
+It presents how Sculptor works out-of-the-box, customization is often needed and that is the topic of the [Developers Guide][1].

 Before you start you must follow the instructions in the [Installation Guide][2].
 It is also recommended that you try the [Hello World Tutorial](hello-world-tutorial) to get a feeling of the environment.
 {: .alert}